7MinutesDead-Git/handy_scripts/README.md

 Interrupt at any time with CTRL-C.

 ## windows-git-dates-rebase
-Used for generating a list of commands for amending git commit dates during a rebase, for **Windows** since Windows requires some extra commands to make this work.
+Used for generating a list of commands for amending git commit dates during a rebase, specifically for **Windows** (since Windows requires some extra commands to make this work).

 This will change the commit dates of a git repo's history from the most recent commit and working backwards, to random dates within a range between two chosen dates, while ensuring reasonable waking hours are followed (with each new rebased commit date happening anywhere between 5am and 11pm).